segunak/SegunAkinyemi.com/docs/_posts/2024-12-12-stem-workshop-how-to-train-your-ai.md

 ## Required Expertise

 For participants, no technical background is required.
 Those with some coding experience will find the later activities more familiar, but the workshop is designed to be accessible to anyone with curiosity and a willingness to learn.
-That said, facilitators will benefit greatly from a solid understanding of these concepts—it's challenging to stand before a room of curious people, ready to poke, prod, and ask questions, without a firm grasp of the material.
+That said, facilitators will benefit greatly from a solid understanding of these concepts.
+It's challenging to stand before a room of curious people, ready to poke, prod, and ask questions, without a firm grasp of the material.
 The [facilitation resources](#facilitation-resources) are designed to help with building that understanding.

 ## Required Materials